trabianmatt/central-ledger/API.md

 ```

 #### Fulfill transfer
-The fulfill transfer endpoint will either execute or cancel a transfer, depending on the existence of an *execution_condition* or *cancellation_condition*.
+The fulfill transfer endpoint either executes or cancels a transfer, depending on the existence of an *execution_condition* or *cancellation_condition*.
 To successfully fulfill a transfer, make sure the [transfer has previously been prepared.](#prepare-transfer)

 ##### HTTP Request
 `PUT http://central-ledger/transfers/3a2a1d9e-8640-4d2d-b06c-84f2cd613204/fulfillment`